Grigory Teplov and the Sodomy Case in 18th-Century Russia

 The Investigation and the Testimonies of the Serfs

-The first testimony describing violence came from the serf Vlas Kocheyev.
-He had previously belonged to Kirill Razumovsky, and after coming of age he was transferred to Teplov as a kamerdiner — a valet.
-(Kamerdiner is a word of German origin and literally means “room servant”: such a person took care of the master’s day-to-day needs, looked after his wardrobe, helped with shaving and bathing, and accompanied him on trips.)
-Kocheyev managed to marry, but the fact of marriage did not protect him from coercion by Teplov.
-During interrogation, Kocheyev described what happened in detail:
+The first to testify was the serf Vlas Kocheyev.
+He had previously belonged to Kirill Razumovsky, and after coming of age he was transferred to Teplov as a kamerdiner – literally a “room servant”, a valet who served the master in everyday life, looked after his wardrobe, helped with shaving and bathing, and accompanied him on trips.
+Kocheyev was married, but marriage did not protect him from Teplov’s coercion.
+During interrogation, he described what happened this way:

 “Teplov kept him decently, but in that year, when he was already 20 years old, in the summertime, […] he slept with Teplov in the bedroom.
-Calling him to his bed, first caressing him and holding out the promise of rewards, and in the end also threatening him with beatings, he forced him to commit sodomy upon him. […] And besides that, Teplov made him do such filth ‘into the cheek’, which he was compelled to do too, for fear of beatings, and for that Teplov rewarded him, Kocheyev, with money and clothes.”
+Calling him to his bed, first caressing him and holding out the promise of rewards, and in the end also threatening him with beatings, he forced him to commit muzhelozhstvo upon him. […] And besides that, Teplov made him do such filth ‘into the cheek’, which he was compelled to do too, for fear of beatings, and for that Teplov rewarded him, Kocheyev, with money and clothes.”

-Teplov, according to the peasants, strictly forbade anyone to speak about what was happening — especially to priests: sodomy was considered a spiritual sin.
-Kocheyev was religious and feared that kind of punishment, so one day he decided to confess in a church in Little Russia.
-After the confession, the priest imposed an epitimia — a church penance — in the form of a ban on attending church for 300 days.
-Judging by Kocheyev’s later actions, he did not consider one confession enough, and later he sought forgiveness from a priest in Moscow.
-The city priest, already accustomed to such confessions, was less shocked and did not react in any way to the serf’s admission.
+Teplov, according to the peasants, strictly forbade anyone to speak about what was happening – especially to priests, since muzhelozhstvo was considered a sin.
+Kocheyev was religious and feared church punishment above all.
+Once he confessed in a church in Little Russia.
+After the confession, the priest imposed an epitimia – a church penance in the form of a ban on attending church for 300 days.

 “[…] there is no sin in that, and it’s foolish priests who invented it for their own profit – and if you say anything, they won’t believe you, and I will say that you’ve gone rabid or lost your mind.”